weaveworks/weave-gitops-docs/docs/examples/sock-shop.md

 ## Simple Deployment
 Once you have a cluster running Weave GitOps, it's simple to deploy an application like [*Sock Shop*](https://github.com/microservices-demo/microservices-demo).

-To deploy the *Sock Shop*, we need to use `gitops app add`. `gitops app add` comes in three flavors depending on how you'd like your GitOps support to be managed.
+To deploy the *Sock Shop*, we need to use `gitops add app`. `gitops add app` comes in three flavors depending on how you'd like your GitOps support to be managed.
 Just as GitOps in general lets you synchronize your application definitions with their in-cluster versions via `git` operations and pull requests, Weave GitOps lets you manage the resources that _do_ the synchronization in the same way.
 That might sound a bit "meta" but it allows you to update the management resources themselves via pull requests.
 You can change things like synchronization intervals or even upgrade the resources via git.
 Why _wouldn't_ you want to be able to do those things?

 The three storage options for the management resources provided by Weave GitOps are:
 - in a `.wego` subdirectory of the same repository as your application (for a simple all-in-one configuration)